box/box-developer-changelog/content/2023/04-20-box-embed-guide-update.md

 lists will also be resized to still be usable.

-The update also includes a description of the cloud game, which increases security by preventing clickjacking attacks.
+The update also includes a description of the cloud game, which increases security by preventing clickjacking.

 # Where to get support